 Each state must establish a one-stop training system with at least one center in each local area that provides core services, including determination of eligibility, outreach, intake and orientation, skill level assessment, case management assistance, job search and placement, information regarding job opportunities and about the performance of local providers.

-The WIOA is strongly supported by employers and employer groups across the country as a way of streamlining training and giving employers ...
+The WIOA is strongly supported by employers and employer groups across the country as a way of streamlining training and giving employers greater control of their employee ...